Agency in Mormonism: Earth life

-The Pearl of Great Price, one of the scriptures of the LDS Church, states that Satan, the great deceiver, sought during premortal life to destroy the agency of man, and that he continues to seek to enslave men, women and children in whatever ways that he can in this world, to "lead them captive at his will."
-LDS doctrine teaches that whatever leads in this world to enslavement, addiction, or forced behavior is ultimately instigated by Satan.
-God allows these conditions because of the agency he has given to man, but He expects men to overcome evil by doing good among the society in which they live.
+The Pearl of Great Price, one of the scriptures of the LDS Church, states that Satan, the great deceiver, sought during premortal life to destroy the agency of man, and that he continues to seek to enslave men, women, and children in whatever ways that he can in this world, to "lead them captive at his will."
+LDS doctrine teaches that whatever leads in this world to enslavement, addiction, or forced unrighteous behavior is ultimately instigated by Satan.
+God allows these conditions because of the agency He has given to man, but He expects men to overcome evil by doing good among the society in which they live.
 God holds men and women responsible and accountable in relation to the light and knowledge they have.
 Every person born into the world is given the light of Christ, also called conscience, to guide each person in choosing good from evil.

 LDS doctrine also holds that whenever gospel knowledge has been lost or limited among portions of mankind, this has come about because of the unrighteousness of the people and their leaders, as described by the prophet Isaiah in the Bible.

 LDS leaders teach that family and societal relationships are a part of mortal life for many purposes, including the need to learn to show love, acceptance, and compassion in ways that continue to allow agency.
 They teach that unrighteous dominion is never acceptable to God, and that with the agency given to men is the expectation that when they marry, they will treat their wife and children with love, respect, tenderness, and material and emotional support.
 LDS leaders teach that men should treat women as equal partners in all decisions in the family.

 "Free" agency

-The term free agency is commonly used, and has traditionally been interpreted as meaning that individuals have the ability to choose their actions freely.
-Many leaders of the LDS Church have pointed out that the term "free agency" should not be interpreted to mean that agency does not have consequences, but rather that agency is fraught with risk and choices (the result of the exercise of agency) determine eternal destination.
-Some church manuals avoid the term "free agency" and instead refer simply "agency."
+The term “free agency” is commonly used, and has traditionally been interpreted as meaning that individuals have the ability to choose their actions freely.
+Many leaders of the LDS Church have pointed out that the term "free agency" is technically incorrect, and regardless, should not be interpreted to mean that agency does not have consequences, but rather that agency is fraught with risk and choices (the result of the exercise of agency) that determine eternal destination.
+Consequently, current church manuals avoid the term "free agency" and instead refer simply to "agency."
 Some church leaders favor the term "moral agency".

 A reference to "free agency" found in the 1886 Revelation has been noted by some Mormon fundamentalists such as Joseph Lyman Jessop, Joseph W. Musser, and Anne Wilde, in order to back up their opposition to arranged marriages in a fundamentalist Mormon context, particularly in response to the so-called placement marriages of the Fundamentalist Church of Jesus Christ of Latter-Day Saints.